OEKundakcioglu/OEKundakcioglu.github.io/docs/research.md

 ## Research Areas

-My research interests lie primarily in **supply chain management** and **data mining** spanning _decision analytics_ and _mathematical optimization_ problems.
+My research interests lie primarily in the fields of **supply chain management** and **data mining** spanning _decision analytics_ and _mathematical optimization_ problems.

 ### Supply Chain Management

-I primarily work on _inventory control_ under _demand and supply uncertainty_.
+I work on _inventory control_ under _demand and supply uncertainty_.
 These decision problems are ubiquitous in **healthcare** and **humanitarian aid operations**.
 I have also studied various mathematical optimization problems in production and service systems, including scheduling, lot sizing, routing, and pricing.

 ### Data Mining

-My current research on data mining involves combinatorial optimization approaches in numerous subdomains, including **sequential testing**, **multi-instance learning**, and **time series analysis**.
+My research involves combinatorial optimization approaches in numerous subdomains of data mining, including **sequential testing**, **multi-instance learning**, and **time series analysis**.
 In addition, I have applied supervised learning approaches to the toxicological evaluation of nanoparticles and interpreting EEG data.

 ---